natallia-malei/QAM06/README.md

-# QAM06
+# Dear QAM06 group,
-TeachMeSkills course "Web and mobile app testing"
+Welcome to the <TeachMeSkills> course "Web and mobile app testing"